+Selling your home is not an every day experience.
 Other events must also transpire for a timely closing and Harb & Co. will follow up on these as well.
 The buyer has a specific time period as designated in the Purchase Contract in which to complete and approve their physical inspection.
 Sometimes, this can result in the buyer’s attempt to renegotiate and infrequently can result in a cancelled escrow.

-Tzhe last several weeks of escrow will be a whirlwind of activity for us all.
+The last several weeks of escrow will be a whirlwind of activity for us all.
 We will coordinate the buyer’s walk through, key exchange and of course closely monitor the following:

 - When are loan documents (loan contract) arriving at escrow?
 Are there any outstanding loan contingencies?
 When is the buyer signing the documents?
 When will the documents be returned to the lender?
 Has the lender reviewed and approved the signed documents?
 Has the lender confirmed the funding?
 When are the buyer’s remaining funds going to be deposited at escrow?
 And did these funds arrive as scheduled?

-Click here to read: Pricing your home is an art, not a science
+Click here to read: Pricing your home is an art, not a science.

 Copyrighted content.
 Use only with a direct link to this website.